oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 *   Directly on a specific subnet if the subnet id is specified
 *   Directly on a subnet & with a given IP if both subnet id & IP are specified

-The port is then part of the quantum DB.
+The port is then stored in the quantum service, and can be seen when calling the API.

 Summary: